-NECC Radiologic Technology students will be supervised by a qualified staff technologist (radiographer) at all times, through direct or indirect supervision, as outlined in the procedures below.
+NECC Radiologic Technology students will be always supervised by a qualified staff technologist (radiographer), through direct or indirect supervision, as outlined in the procedures below.
 A qualified technologist is defined as a technologist who is certified by the ARRT in radiography and/or, for those technologists working in clinical practicum sites located in Massachusetts, holds a current license in radiography with the Commonwealth of Massachusetts Radiation Control Program.

 - 1. Each student will be assigned to work under the direct or indirect supervision of a qualified staff technologist. - 2.
 A student must have direct supervision while observing, practicing, or performing an exam in which the student has not yet achieved competency. - 3.
+All mobile radiographic and mobile fluoroscopic procedures must be performed under direct supervision. - 4.
 Direct Supervision is defined as a qualified technologist in the room overseeing all activities associated with a radiographic procedure including: - a.
 The qualified technologist reviews the procedure in relation to the student's level of experience and achievement. - b.
 The qualified technologist evaluates the condition of the patient in relation to the student's knowledge. - c.
 The qualified technologist is present during the performance of the procedure. - d.
-The qualified technologist reviews and approves the procedure along with the radiographic images that are produced. - 4.
-After a student has achieved competency in a particular exam, he/she may perform that exam with Indirect Supervision unless a radiographic image must be repeated then a student must be directly supervised. - 5.
-Indirect Supervision is defined as a qualified technologist immediately available to assist a student, regardless of the level of the student's achievement or competency.
+The qualified technologist reviews and approves the procedure along with the radiographic images that are produced.

+5. After a student has achieved competency in a particular exam, he/she may perform that exam with Indirect Supervision unless it is a mobile radiographic or mobile fluoroscopic procedure or if a radiographic image must be repeated then a student must be directly supervised.

+6. Indirect Supervision is defined as a qualified technologist immediately available to assist a student, regardless of the level of the student's achievement or competency.
 Immediately available is interpreted as the presence of a qualified technologist adjacent to the room or location where a radiographic procedure is being performed.

-- 6. In order to maximize radiation protection and safety for the patient, all unsatisfactory images\must be repeated under the direct supervision of a qualified technologist who is licensed in radiography by the Commonwealth of Massachusetts Radiation Control Program and/or certified by the ARRT in radiography, regardless of the student's level of competency.
-For additional information on repeating unsatisfactory images refer to Policy #14, Repeating of Unsatisfactory Radiographic Images. - 7.
-Under all circumstances students must have images evaluated and approved before releasing any patient and sending the images to PACS. - 8.
+- 7. In order to maximize radiation protection and safety for the patient, all unsatisfactory images\must be repeated under the direct supervision of a qualified technologist who is licensed in radiography by the Commonwealth of Massachusetts Radiation Control Program and/or certified by the ARRT in radiography, regardless of the student's level of competency.
+For additional information on repeating unsatisfactory images refer to Policy #14, Repeating of Unsatisfactory Radiographic Images. - 8.
+Under all circumstances, students must have images evaluated and approved before releasing any patient and sending the images to PACS. - 9.
 Students who are in violation of the policy and procedures for supervision of students will meet with their Clinical Preceptor and Program Officials (Program Director, Clinical Coordinator).
-A Student Conference Report form will be completed to document the reason for the conference and the expectations that the student is to meet. - 9.
-Violations in this policy will reflect in the student's clinical practicum course grade as point reductions in the category of professionalism. - 10.
+A Student Conference Report form will be completed to document the reason for the conference and the expectations that the student is to meet. - 10.
+Violations in this policy will reflect in the student's clinical practicum course grade as point reductions in the category of professionalism. - 11.
 Repeat violations or infractions of policies related to radiation safety policy or patient safety will result in the student being placed on clinical probation.

-Created: January 2005 Reviewed: July 2012, July 2013, March 2014, March 2015, January 2016, February 2017, February 2018, February 2019, March 2019, February 2020 Revised: May 2008, May 2009, June 2010, February 2017
+Created: January 2005 Reviewed: July 2012, July 2013, March 2014, March 2015, January 2016, February 2017, February 2018, February 2019, March 2019, February 2020, January 2021 Revised: May 2008, May 2009, June 2010, February 2017, March 2021